-- i.
-Under the Public Contract Code 20651 during a bid process the communication protocol guidelines must be followed and the college should direct vendors/bidders to Purchasing (in writing) to avoid interference. - ii.
+ii.
 The Land Use Development and Public-Private-Partnership (P3) policies are approximately 95% complete and are being reviewed by VC Brown.
 The policies will go to the Chancellor for review and then be presented to FPDC.

-ACTION: The Scion Group is helping the District with the new BP/AP regarding land use development & Public-private-development ii.
+The Scion Group is helping the District with the new BP/AP regarding land use development & Public-privatedevelopment.
+No Update i.
 Doering reviewed and described the Capital Construction Project Design Milestone form and the Certificate of Substantial Completion Milestone form.
 The Capital Construction Project Design Milestone form shows all stakeholders involved and will be utilized for larger projects to approve the design and moves the project from one phase to another.
 The Certificate of Substantial Completion Milestone form lets the college know that the construction contracts show they are substantially complete and the building can begin to be occupied.
 It is a contractual requirement and is the last step in getting the project closed out.
-A similar form is being developed for a CM Multi Prime.
+A similar form will be developed for a CM Multi Prime.

-2. Milestone Signoff Documents:
+3. Milestone Signoff Documents:

-ACTION: Incorporate the process into an administrative policy for efficiencies and consistencies.
+Incorporate the process into an administrative policy for efficiencies and consistencies.
 No update

-1. Prequalification List and Process:
+4. Prequalification List and Process:

-- i.
-Professional Services: RFQs to establish pre-qualified lists for Surveying, Environmental, and Commissioning Consultants will be in place in the near future.
+- Professional Services: RFQs to establish pre-qualified lists for Surveying, Environmental, and Commissioning Consultants will be in place in the near future.
 The RFQ has not been drafted yet. - ii.
 Construction Services: FPD has established a process to prequalify general contractors/primes in compliance with Public Contract Code section 20651.5 that requires a public agency like RCCD to establish a procedure to include a standardized questionnaire, financial statement, and an appeals process. - iii.
 CUPCCCA: Vendors can register for a prequalification on Purchasing's website throughout the year. - iv.
 Professional Services Qualification Process: Agah shared the PowerPoint presentation for the new transparent boilerplate qualification RFQ/P process that was formulated to prequalify professional services such as CM's, architects and specialty consultants.
 The RFQ/P has specific questions for specific trades and services, and specific scoring for each.
 The process is tailored to specific projects using a standard scoring metrics and includes the appropriate agreement as part of the packet.
 Interviews of the three to five highest scoring proposals will be conducted.
 A committee will be formulated each time and will be asked to look at all of the qualifications independently.
 The committee will be provided with pre-RFQ/P training.

-• Incorporate the process into an administrative policy for efficiencies and consistencies.
+Incorporate the process into an administrative policy for efficiencies and consistencies.
 No update

-2. Consultants Engagement Process:
+5. Consultants Engagement Process:

-- i.
-Askar/Agah discussed and presented the prequalified consultant engagement process in alignment with the District BP/AP and best practices as follows: - a) Below \$25,000: Obtain a minimum (1) one proposal from District Prequalified list of consultants; the work should not start without a PO in place; no board report is required. - b) Over \$25,000 to \$99,100: Obtain a minimum (3) three proposals from District Prequalified list of consultants; use the District's small-scale RFP format; qualified-based selection; the work should not start without an executed contract and PO in place; no board report is required. - c) Over \$99,100: Send formal RFP to the entire District Prequalified list of consultants; utilize the formal RFQ/P process with scoring methodology and selection criteria; qualified-based selection; the work should not start without an executed contract and PO in place; board report is required. - ii.
-The administrative policy, regarding the process, will also be developed. - iii.
+- a.
+Askar/Agah discussed and presented the prequalified consultant engagement process in alignment with the District BP/AP and best practices as follows: - i.
+Below \$25,000: Obtain a minimum (1) one proposal from District Prequalified list of consultants; the work should not start without a PO in place; no board report is required. - ii.
+Over \$25,000 to \$99,100: Obtain a minimum (3) three proposals from District Prequalified list of consultants; use the District's small-scale RFP format; qualified-based selection; the work should not start without an executed contract and PO in place; no board report is required. - iii.
+Over \$99,100: Send formal RFP to the entire District Prequalified list of consultants; utilize the formal RFQ/P process with scoring methodology and selection criteria; qualified-based selection; the work should not start without an executed contract and PO in place; board report is required. - b.
+The administrative policy, regarding the process, will also be developed. - c.
 Askar reviewed the internal process for obtaining quotes using prequalified lists.
 The BP/AP talks about the different thresholds but does not include the section for professional services.